dart-lang/site-www/src/_guides/libraries/c-interop.md

-The `dart:ffi` library provides multiple types that implement [`NativeType`][] which represent native types in C.
+The `dart:ffi` library provides multiple types that implement [`NativeType`][] and represent native types in C.

 Some native types are only used as markers in type signatures while others or their subtypes can be instantiated.